ineza743/Galamsey/README.md

 the second page presents a menu with 4 buttons where the user can choose whichever he wants.

-Depending on which button clicked, the user can enter galamsey data, observatory data, show statistics or exit.
+Depending on which button clicked, the user can enter galamsey data, observatory data, View statistics or exit.